…for Aberrational Honesty: Arguments for Ignoring MPAA Ratings

 Just as we cannot directly consult the raters for explanations, we also cannot consult their notes.
 These notes would presumably outline the carefully considered explanations they surely must have made.
 The Ratings Rules clearly state, “The Raters’ ballots are treated at all times as confidential and are not disclosed outside CARA.”

 All of this, as far as I can tell, leaves us with only one way to try to figure out what “any parent” thinks her/his kids should be seeing and hearing: we have to consider, compare, and contrast ratings she/he and fellow raters have given movies.
-If we look at just the movies the board gave its strictest rating, NC-17, we find that thirty-eight out of forty-two (roughly 90%) of these ratings were due to sexual content.
-(John Waters’s 1972 Pink Flamingos has the distinction of receiving the NC-17 rating for “a wide range of perversions in explicit detail.”)*
+If we look at just the movies the board gave its strictest rating, NC-17, we find that 36 of 42 (roughly 86%) of these ratings were due to sexual content alone, four for sexual violence (such as rape), and four for violence alone (John Waters’s 1972 Pink Flamingos has the distinction of receiving the NC-17 rating for “a wide range of perversions in explicit detail”):

 It is difficult to pose arguments in favor of a ratings system or of censorship.
 To do so, we must assume that hearing “bad” words and seeing violence and sexuality have some impact on the human brain.
 This seems a safe assumption.
 We run into problems, though, if we then assume that hearing, for example, the word “shit” will adversely affect a human of any age.
 Currently, we have no evidence to support such a claim and, if we apply the same assumption to the effects on the brain of seeing violence and sexuality, we encounter the same lack of evidence.
 The only studies I have personally encountered—from the Payne Fund Studies of 1929-1932, onward—indicate that many factors determine the cognitive impact of media on the brain.